tirththakar/tirththakar.github.io/_projects/game_controller.md

 category: work
 ---

-I designed a complete 3D CAD assembly of a game controller using SolidWorks, including the top and bottom housing, placeholders for joysticks, buttons, and a PCB.
-The model incorporated detailed structural features such as internal ribs and support bosses to ensure mechanical stability and manufacturability.
-Advanced SolidWorks tools were used to create complex surface features, shelling, and part interlocks, resulting in a robust and realistic representation of a functional controller enclosure.
+I designed a complete 3D CAD assembly of a game controller using SolidWorks, featuring both the top and bottom housings along with placeholders for joysticks, buttons, and a PCB.
+To ensure mechanical strength and manufacturability, I integrated internal ribs and support structures.
+The model utilized advanced SolidWorks tools such as shelling, complex surface modeling, and part interlocks.
+Exploded views of the assembly are included to clearly illustrate the internal layout and component integration.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: